FaridAseel/TikTok-Data-Exploratory-Data-Analysis-EDA-/README.md

 Open the Jupyter notebook and follow the structured steps for data analysis and visualization.

 Requirements:
-Python 3.x
+Python 3.x,
-Jupyter Notebook
+Jupyter Notebook,
-pandas
+pandas,
 numpy
-matplotlib
+matplotlib,
-seaborn
+seaborn,